redis/docs/content/integrate/write-behind/data-transformation/data-transformation-pipeline.md

 > Note: Any reference to the properties `server_name`, `db`, `schema`, and `table` will be treated by default as case insensitive.
 This can be changed by setting `case_insensitive` to `false`.

 > Cassandra only: In Cassandra, a `keyspace` is roughly the equivalent to a `schema` in other databases.
-RDI uses the `schema` property declared in a job file to match the `keyspace` attribute of the incoming change record.
+Write-behind uses the `schema` property declared in a job file to match the `keyspace` attribute of the incoming change record.

 > MongoDB only: In MongoDB, a `replica set` is a cluster of shards with data and can be regarded as roughly equivalent to a `schema` in a relational database.
 A MongoDB `collection` is similar to a `table` in other databases.
-RDI uses the `schema` and `table` properties declared in a job file to match the `replica set` and `collection` attributes of the incoming change record, respectively.
+Write-behind uses the `schema` and `table` properties declared in a job file to match the `replica set` and `collection` attributes of the incoming change record, respectively.

 - `transform`: